hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/clinical_reasoning/measure.md

 ### Measure Features

-The FHIR Measure specification defines several different types of Measures and various parameters for controlling the Measure evaluation.
+The FHIR Measure specification defines several types of Measures and various parameters for controlling the Measure evaluation.
 This section describes the features supported by HAPI.

 #### Reporting Period